Category Archives: Uncategorized

 • This sequence is inappropriate for beginners – even strong ones.
 Foundations and progressions are things – REAL things.
 Essential things.
 One movement or skill builds off another.
 Jumping ahead in aerial coaching is like jumping ahead in your “How to Assemble Your IKEA Dresser” instructions – skip the first steps and it’s going to be a sh*t-show no matter what.

-• The verbal cuing is inadequate.
-Without a visual, the sentence, “take a hand off” is too vague for the beginner student.
+• The verbal cuing is not specific.
+Without a visual on the coach, the sentence, “take a hand off” is too vague for the beginner student.
 They may interpret that same sentence as: take both hands off, take your leg off, sit up, etc. When your student is upside down, confusion can quite literally be deadly.

 • Demonstration is best done PRIOR to the attempted execution of a move.
-Beginners need to come at each move by seeing it with their eyes, hearing you talk about it, and having an opportunity to ask questions BEFORE attempting a move.
+Beginners need to have an idea of where they’re going, and have an opportunity to ask questions BEFORE attempting a move.

 • There is no mention of contra-indications, muscular engagement, or even a “don’t let go or you’ll fall on your head” discussion.